mrdevlar/mrdevlar.github.io/content/2024-01-16__Ballonnenfeest_Retrospective.md

 In the past month, I took an unpaid volunteer job with an art collective.
 They were throwing a large Artificial Intelligence themed performance at Paradiso, [Ballonnenfeest](https://ruigoord.nl/evenement/het-ballonnenfeest-2023/), in Amsterdam.

-I was an experience!
+It was an experience!
 My career has long been spent making ML/AI systems for my employers, rarely have I been granted the opportunity to use these systems myself.
 So I jumped at the chance to switch sides for a while, to AI consumer rather than producer.
 I also seized the opportunity to make Art for other people, as I've never done that before.

 I've been playing with AI art for the last 2 years, since the time of Disco Diffusion with it's abstract impressionist outputs.
 I put together a lot of things over the last two years, mainly in Stable Diffusion with the Automatic1111 UI.
 However, I've never made art for a live performance and in collaboration with other artists.